marcosbermejo/nodejs-restful-api/README.md

 - **Swagger Documentation:** API documentation is available using Swagger.
 You can access the Swagger documentation at [http://localhost:3000/](http://localhost:3000) when the application is running.

+- **Code Quality Monitoring with SonarCloud:** The code quality and security of this project are continuously monitored by SonarCloud, providing insights and suggestions for improvement.

 ## Running Instructions